alialsarraf/practicalAPITest/README.md

 * [cucumber-html-reporter](https://github.com/gkushang/cucumber-html-reporter#readme): is a simple Html report generator that convert the generated CucumberJS .Json report to an html viewable report.

+* [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser): is an XML parser, as the call returned from the TradeMeSandbox is XML and not a JASON file.

 ## Getting Started
 There are two ways to run the project, by openning a bash command line (if running in windows or regular commandline on linux)